Wastepaper Basketball Math

 If your child is in the decimal doldrums, or suffering from acute fear of fractions, take heart.
-They're probably just struggling to understand how numbers on a page can relate to the "real world" outside the classroom.
+He's probably just struggling to understand how numbers on a page can relate to the "real world" outside the classroom.
 In fact, kids can greatly further their understanding of ratios by applying them to events in their everyday lives.
-This game not only gives kids and their parents a chance to play together, but it is an enjoyable way to demonstrate how recorded results can be expressed in whole numbers, fractions, and decimals.
-So get your sneakers on and start shooting!
+This game of wastepaper basketball not only gives kids and their parents a chance to play together, but it's also an enjoyable way to demonstrate how recorded results can be expressed in whole numbers, fractions, and decimals.
+So get your mental sneakers on and start shooting!

 What You Need: